 I’ve also had to adjust to not having the financial means to do many of the things I once did, like travel, go to the theatre, or have dinner out.
 Of course, part of this comes with ageing and not having put enough money away for retirement.
 (I hadn’t planned on retiring!)

 I try to make a gratitude list whilst sitting in my apartment and looking out at the downtown skyline.
 I’m still so much better off than most people in the world.
 I also have lived a full adventurous life.
 I have very few regrets because I always chose to live life fully and to not make decisions based on material gain.

 However, there are still things I wish I could do, but no longer have the physical ability or the financial means to do them.
 At times I feel trapped knowing I no longer have the wherewithal to start a new life someplace else or to participate in pastimes such as hiking and biking that once brought me such joy.
 If I dwell too long on this I can start to enter into despair and hopelessness.
 I end up cycling the words “if only” over and over in my head.

-Even before cancer I had regrets about some of the bad choices I’ve made in my life that kept me from experiencing things that I really wanted.
+Even before cancer I had regrets about some of the choices I’ve made in my life that kept me from experiencing things I really wanted.
 We all have these.
-I’ve been luckier than most in that I had the freedom to pursue my dreams without having to take others into account.
+I’ve been luckier than most in that I’ve had the freedom to pursue my dreams without having to take others into account.
 But, still, I now again feel sadness knowing that some experiences will forever be out of my reach—that it’s just too late.